Collecting data from custom sources in Security Lake - Amazon Security Lake

 Important

-If you plan to use the Security Lake console to add a custom source, you can skip the next step and proceed to Adding a custom source.
+If you plan to use the Security Lake console to add a custom source, you can skip the next step and proceed to Adding a custom source in Security Lake.
 The Security Lake console offers a streamlined process for getting started, and creates all necessary IAM roles or uses existing roles on your behalf.

 If you plan to use Security Lake API or AWS CLI to add a custom source, continue with the next step to create an IAM role to permit write access to Security Lake bucket location.